 Welcome to the Jells Park Fishing Guide.
 Jells Park Lake is a scenic man-made lake located in Dandenong creek valley, Wheelers Hill.
-Open all year round, tt welcomes almost a million visitors annually and for good reason.
+Open all year round, it welcomes almost a million visitors annually and for good reason.
 Over 100 hectares of scenic open parklands, with BBQ’s facilities, and playgrounds for the kids.
 There are an impressive 9 kilometres of trails for walking, jogging or cycling with your family or dog.
-All which lead to 3 scattered fishing jetties.
+All of which lead to 3 scattered fishing jetties.
 Fishing is only permitted of the 2 larger jetties.

 Things to do at Jells Park

 Jells Park is an impressive location for the whole family.
 There is plenty of free available parking from the main entrance of Waverley road or Ferntree gully road.
 The park itself is 127 hectares of open scenic parklands, sporting facilities and cafes.
-Within the park, there is scenic views, several adventure playgrounds for children and toddlers, paved trails for a scenic walk, jog or cycle.
+Within the park, there are scenic views, several adventure playgrounds for children and toddlers, and paved trails for a scenic walk, jog or cycle.
 There are great walking tracks and why not bring the dog for a walk by lead.
 The park has all the basic facilities such as toilets, parking and cafes.
-There are 8 scattered gas bbq’s which creates a perfect setting for an open park picnic.
+There is 8 scattered gas bbq which creates a perfect setting for an open park picnic.
 There are also conservation facilities on the east side of that park surrounded by wetlands and billabongs perfect for bird watching.
 Of course, there is also Jells lake with several scattered fishing platforms.

 Fishing at Jells Park Lake